digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 excerpt: Cesia Domínguez López, is the Co-founder of Color Coded, a POC-only space and collective co-teaching, co-creating, and co-owning new technologies.
 author: Karissa McKelvey
-image: /assets/screen-shot-2020-06-12-at-10.57.36-am.png
+image: /assets/img_0420.gif
 tags:
   - featured
   - front-page
 ---
-### Cesia Domínguez López, is the Co-founder of Color Coded, a POC-only space and collective co-teaching, co-creating, and co-owning new technologies.
+### Digital Democracy has worked with *Color Coded* to craft the user experience design for Mapeo.
+This year, they're celebrating 5 years together.
+We sat down with Cesia Domínguez López, the Co-founder of Color Coded, a POC-only space and collective co-teaching, co-creating, and co-owning new technologies.
 To learn more about their work, visit: <https://colorcoded.la/>

-**Karissa**

-What sparked you to start Color Coded?
+**What sparked you to start Color Coded?**

 **Cesia**